 - An API is a set of rules that lets two different software programs talk to each other and share data.

-- APIs are everywhere — when you log into a website with Google, pay online, or check the weather in an app, an API is at work.
+- APIs are everywhere.
+When you log into a website with Google, pay online, or check the weather in an app, an API is at work.

 - You don't need to be a developer to benefit from APIs; they power the everyday digital tools that businesses and consumers rely on.